ironhack-paris-webdev-may-2018/project-info/project-1.md

    so you can start it smoothly.
 4. Your app's colors and sizing **might look different on the projector**.
    If you think it might be a problem, ask to test it beforehand.
+5. If you app is on Heroku, **refresh it before you present**.
+   Otherwise there will be a delay on the initial load.

 Grading Criteria (same as on platform)